ahmadrafidev/DevBook/docs/api-design.md

 # API

 In my journey as a software engineer, APIs (Application Programming Interfaces) have been a cornerstone for building interoperable software systems.
 They are the channels through which different software components communicate and exchange data.
 Creating a well-designed API not only facilitates seamless integration but also ensures that your application can grow and adapt over time without major disruptions.
-Here are my notes on developing an API from start to finish.
+Here are my notes on developing an API from start to finish, from ideation to production.

 ## API Design